- October 22, 2021: Updated default if employee count is unknown, “1000” changed to “100.”

 Server Software

-Normalization is based on the number of unique IP addresses derived from the open ports of the company.
+Normalization is based on the number of unique IP addresses with exposed services, such as HTTP[S], SMTP, or SSH.
+This is derived from the data available on the Open Ports risk vector.

 Security Incidents

 The size of an organization (measured by the number of employees) factors into the impact calculation on a logarithmic basis.
-Employee count is capped at 100 employees at the lower end and 100,000 at the upper end to account for sparsity of data.
+Employee count is restricted to 100 employees at the lower end and 100,000 at the upper end to account for the sparsity of data.

 Adjusted Peer Analytics Data Counts